We are relentlessly expanding our tools set

 SAFe is a great template to start with

 SAFe is meant to serve as a template you can start with, but you are expected to inspect and adapt constantly and relentlessly.
 Some people out there do SAFe a disservice by teaching and implementing it as a prescriptive methodology rather than a configurable framework.
 The same is going on in the world of Scrum.
-Which gets back to my earlier point – it’s about pragmatic experience and using frameworks rather than methodologies, and making sure you start with thinking specifically in your context – ideally together with someone who’s “been around the block” a few times, has used a variety of approaches, and can help choose the right one.
+This gets back to my earlier point – it’s about the pragmatic experience and using frameworks rather than methodologies, and making sure you start with thinking specifically in your context – ideally together with someone who’s “been around the block” a few times, has used a variety of approaches, and can help choose the right one.

 With SAFe you plan ahead but are able to deploy frequently

 SAFe follows the principle of “Develop on Cadence – Deliver on Demand”.

 Planning does look forward (as is needed by a responsible enterprise) but leaves room for Agility and adaptations.
 One of the biggest pitfalls, that we warn against and make sure our clients don’t fall into, is committing to a “queue” of stories.
 The commitment is to the Objectives not to stories (or tasks!).

 Customer collaboration is at the heart of SAFe

 SAFe defines several levels of Customer engagement based on their impact on the solution.
 SAFe is inherently based on core Agile and Lean principles and the whole idea is to organize execution around value for customers.
 SAFe 4.5 goes further to include Lean Startup principles and is all about getting feedback from customers as early as possible and adapting according to the market and Customers’ needs.